Fusobacterium nucleatum: Colon cancer

-F. nucleatum has a demonstrated association with colorectal cancer.
+F. nucleatum has a demonstrated association with colorectal cancer, notably studied by Susan Bullman.
 Fusobacterium species have been found at higher quantities in certain types of colon tumors than in surrounding colon tissue or the colons of healthy individuals, but whether this is an indirect correlation or a causal link is unclear.
 A distinguishing mechanism has been described by which F. nucleatum creates a pro-inflammatory environment which is conducive to tumor growth through the recruitment of tumor-infiltrating immune cells, which, unlike other bacteria linked to colorectal carcinoma, does not exacerbate other pathological processes such as colitis, enteritis and inflammatory-associated intestinal carcinogenesis.
 This suggests direct and specific carcinogenesis.
 F. nucleatum can bind to host tissue E-cadherins via a FadA, an outer membrane protein.
 Additionally, a surface expressed lectin called Fap2 mediates F. nucleatum adherence to colorectal cancer cells that express Gal/GalNAc moieties on their surface.
 Binding via Fap2 has also been shown to up-regulate production of cytokines associated with higher rates of metastasis.